FellegaraR/Terrain_Trees/README.md

 ### Use the main library ###

 In the `bin` folder there is the main executable file named `terrain_trees` that contains the whole library.
 For a complete list of the command line options refer the [wiki](https://github.com/FellegaraR/Terrain_Trees/wiki/Command-line-parameters) page.

+### Supported Input Files ###

+The Terrain trees framework supports two input formats for the triangulated irregular network:
++ off
++ tri
+For a detailed description of the input formats refer the [wiki](https://github.com/FellegaraR/Terrain_Trees/wiki/Supported-Input-Formats) page.